 Interesting Fact About Death Valley: It’s 5,270 square miles of huge!

-Death Valley is 3.4 million acres (or 5,270 square miles), making it the largest in the Continental US.
+Death Valley is 3.4 million acres (or 5,270 square miles), making it the largest in the contiguous US.
 There are several National Parks in Alaska that are larger, including Denali, Wrangell-St. Elias and Gates of the Arctic.
 Death Valley’s large area is part of the Mohave Desert and includes five sets of sand dunes, two mountain ranges, one XL volcano crater and one XXL salt basin.

 2. Death Valley is Drier than the Sahara